 Twitter is currently abuzz with the release of a CNN screencap that reveals the nameplate, perhaps effectively revealing a great big Oscar spoiler a full 20 days before the actual ceremony.

 BEST PERFORMANCE BY AN

 "THE WOLF OF WALL STREET"

-But no, this is not a supreme spoiler.
-In fact, final voting for the Oscars hasn't even started yet.
-Balloting commences on Friday and closes on Feb.
-25. So while Leo might indeed be a frontrunner (don't tell Chiwetel Ejiofor), it doesn't mean he's already locked up the prize.
+For one thing, final voting hasn't even started yet.
+Final voting commences on Feb.
+14 and closes on Feb.
+25. So while Leo might indeed be a frontrunner, it doesn't mean he's going to get the final votes.

-So how to explain the nameplate?
-As of 2010, the Academy creates engraved nameplates for every Oscar nominee, with the winners being given their nameplates at the Governor's Ball on Oscar night ... and the unused ones being recycled.
+For another thing, and more pertinent here, as of 2010, the Academy creates engraved nameplates for every Oscar nominee, with the winner being given their nameplate at the Governor's Ball on Oscar night ... and the unused ones being recycled.

-So... will Leo's nameplate be "used" or "recycled"?
-We won't know for real until the Oscars reveal all on March 2.
+So ... will Leo's nameplate be 'used' or 'recycled'?
+We won't know until the Oscars reveal all on March 2.